bcrowe306/MPC-Studio-Mk2-Midi-Sysex-Charts/README.md

 > F0 47 47 4A 65 00 04 00 7F 00 00 F7

-The above sysex message will turn Pad 0 to a bright red.
+The above sysex message will turn Pad 0 to bright red.
 The device will accept any combination of RGB values, so the pads could technically be whatever color you want.
-The values for Red Green, and Blue are from 0-127 for each.
+The values for Red Green, and Blue are 0-127 for each.
 If you're sending this to the device manually you will have to convert the numerical/decimal value to a hexadecimal value, so 127 is actuall 7F.
-Most scripting language can do this conversion for you.
+Most scripting languages can do this conversion for you.

-With the knowledge of how the Pad leds work and a little python skill, I have created a replica program that allows me to play the pads and get LED feedback in the color of my choosing.
-You would think that all the traffic back and forth from the computer would introduce latency with the LED response, buts not the case at all.
+With the knowledge of how the Pad LEDs work and a little python skill, I have created a replica program that allows me to play the pads and get LED feedback in the color of my choosing.
+You would think that all the traffic back and forth from the computer would introduce latency with the LED response, but that's not the case at all.

 ### PAD Led Sysex Cheat
 Not all combination are here.
 Change the RGB values to get what you want. **Note.
 This chart is in HEXADECIMAL**